industrial-edge/anomaly-detection-getting-started/docs/Installation_ScrewSimulation.md

 # Installation of screwing simulation

-This installation guide shows how to Configure IE Databus, IE Data Service and the IE Flow Creator run a simulation which is then used to train our Anomaly Detection algorithm.
+This installation guide shows how to Configure IE Databus, IE Data Service and the IE Flow Creator run a simulation which is then used for the Anomaly Detection algorithm

 - [Installation of screwing simulation](#Installation_ScrewSimulation)
   - [Used Components](#used-components)